 There are tons more projects coming up, but I felt like I left our first fixer-upper a little “unfinished” here on the blog.

-Before we completely moved on talking about the new house, I wanted to take a look back at all of our before and after home renovations, because there is A LOT of things you guys never got to see (P.S.
+Before we completely moved on talking about the new house, I wanted to take a look back at all of our before and after home renovations because there are A LOT of things you guys never got to see (P.S.
 I promise to be way better about sharing all of our projects on this house, mmkay?)

 A couple of weeks ago, we looked closely at the exterior of the house and the backyard, which changed a TON while we were living there.
 You can check out the full details on the exterior house makeover here.